The Most Memorable Rap Beefs In Hip-Hop History

 Photo: Getty Images Raymond Boyd/Michael Ochs Archives Photo: Getty Images Raymond Boyd/Michael Ochs Archives

-The way Ice Cube left N.W.A. left some members of the group frustrated.
+The way Ice Cube parted ways with N.W.A. left some members of the group frustrated.
 As a result, they aimed a couple of shots at Cube on “100 Miles and Runnin’.”
 Boy, was that a mistake, because Cube came back with the rawest diss track ever, “No Vaseline.”

 Photo: Getty Images Al Pereira/Michael Ochs Archives Photo: Getty Images Al Pereira/Michael Ochs Archives

-The way Dr. Dre left Ruthless Records left a bad taste in the mouths of Dre and Eazy E. The Compton producer kicked it off with “Fuck Wit Dre Day,” which included a music video where an actor hilariously mimicked Eazy.
+The way Dr. Dre walked away from Ruthless Records set off a beef with Eazy-E. The Compton producer kicked it off with “Fuck Wit Dre Day,” which included a music video where an actor hilariously mimicked Eazy.
 Many thought the Compton MC did not have the chops to respond, since he wasn’t known for writing his raps.
-Nobody questioned him after he released, “Real Muthaphuckkin G’s.”
+Nobody questioned him after he released “Real Muthaphuckkin G’s.”

 50 Cent vs. Ja Rule